 - If your ideas do not follow a logic order, try to connect them using some arrows, as to create a scheme.

 Let’s apply step 2 and 3 to the first writing task of CELI B1.
-This tasks tells you that you couldn’t go to a dinner at your friend’s house.
+This task tells you that you couldn’t go to a dinner at your friend’s house.
 You didn’t call him because you had a problem with your phone.
 Now, you feel guilty.
 So, you decide to write an e-mail to apologize, explaining why you couldn’t go to the dinner and promising your friend that you’re going to visit him soon.

 Now that your ideas are clearer just write down your text.